github/docs/content/admin/identity-and-access-management/using-saml-for-enterprise-iam/configuring-authentication-and-provisioning-for-your-enterprise-using-azure-ad.md

 ## Prerequisites

 - To configure authentication and user provisioning for {% data variables.product.product_name %} using Azure AD, you must have an Azure AD account and tenant.
-For more information, see the [Azure AD website](https://azure.microsoft.com/products/active-directory) and [Quickstart: Create an Azure Active Directory tenant](https://docs.microsoft.com/azure/active-directory/develop/quickstart-create-new-tenant) in the Microsoft Docs.
+For more information, see the [Azure AD website](https://azure.microsoft.com/products/active-directory) and [Quickstart: Create a Microsoft Entra ID tenant](https://docs.microsoft.com/azure/active-directory/develop/quickstart-create-new-tenant) in the Microsoft Docs.

 {%- ifversion scim-for-ghes %}
 - {% data reusables.saml.ghes-you-must-configure-saml-sso %}